kudashevs/mispronounced-words/README.md

 # Mispronounced programming/development/tech words

-A list of commonly mispronounced words related to programming, development, and tech in general.
-This list was started after the author's failures in communication with other programmers.
+A collection of commonly mispronounced words related to programming, development, and tech.
+This collection was started after the author's failures in communication with other programmers.
 Word examples piled up for some time until there was a discussion in one special community that prompted this publication.
 Thank you guys for motivating me!